proof88/PRooFPS-dd/README.md

    - `sv_allow_strafe_mid_air_full`: for Super Mario style mid-air control.
  - **Camera**:
    - Immediately repositioned when player respawns;
-   - Kept within map bounds, so players know earlier when they reached an edge of the map;
+   - Kept within map bounds, so players know earlier when they reach an edge of the map;
    - Follows the player much faster, this is an improvement to the pre-v0.1.5 behavior;
    - **Follows both the player AND the crosshair**, which is the default behavior from now on;
    - Tilts when repositioned, this gives a bit more feeling of being in a 3D environment;